ktor-doc-jp/ktor-doc-jp/servers/configuration.md

 You can use HOCON to [set properties from environment variables](https://github.com/lightbend/config/blob/master/HOCON.md#substitutions).
 {: .note.tip}

-There is an [IntelliJ plugin for HOCON](https://plugins.jetbrains.com/plugin/10481-hocon), that you might want to install.
+There is an [IntelliJ plugin for HOCON](https://plugins.jetbrains.com/plugin/10481-hocon), that you may want to install.
 {: .note.tip}

 ## Command Line